In Kin, AJ Simmons and Kelty McKerracher navigate queering the art of flamenco

 But in this day and age, dancers are beginning to reject those ideas of traditional gender roles.
 Take, for instance, Compañía Rocío Molina’s explosive Caída del Cielo at last year’s Vancouver International Flamenco Festival, where audiences watched the sensational Molina splatter a plastic bata de cola skirt in fake blood and stamp thunderously onstage barefoot; or most recently, La Sporée’s robotics-infused Èbe at the Vancouver International Dance Festival, in which Sarah Bronsard sported a nontraditional tie-dye bodysuit and jeans while maneuvering remote-controlled accordions.

-At this year’s Downtown Eastside Heart of the City Festival, artists AJ Simmons and Kelty McKerracher are putting their own twist on the art form with the world premiere of Kin, a piece that explores the concept of queering flamenco.
+At this year’s Downtown Eastside Heart of the City Festival, artists AJ Simmons and Kelty McKerracher are putting their own twist on the art form with a work-in-progress performance of Kin, a piece that explores the concept of queering flamenco.
 Over a joint Zoom call with McKerracher, Simmons tells Stir that the desire to push the boundaries of flamenco came early on in their immersion of the style, particularly through witnessing performances by the likes of Al Mozaico Flamenco and Karen Flamenco in the Chai Lounge at the vibrant Main Street restaurant East is East while working as a server there.

 “When I was watching flamenco, I was just really moved and drawn in,” Simmons recalls.
 “But as I started dancing and I listened to and observed the kind of inherent gender norms that were being portrayed—both in class when I was studying, and on stage when I was watching at East is East—the language that was used traditionally was, ‘Women dance like this.
 You want to move your hips like this.’
 And there were male dancers in the class that were invited to dance in a different way.
 So I was really noticing these kinds of unconscious dynamics playing out.